alihashmiii/3D-Vertex-Model/README.md

 ## Notes

-- **If you use or modify the code to disseminate the results in a publication/presentation, you would need to cite the author's repository and explicitly ask for permission.**
+- **If you use or modify the code to disseminate the results in a publication, you would need to cite the author's repository and explicitly ask for permission.**

 - The code is based on and is a modification of *Okuda et al 2012, "Reversible network reconnection model for simulating large deformation in dynamic tissue morphogenesis"*